Aquamarine | Source: How colour takes us on a journey

 Luminous Icescape No.3, 2013.
 Luminous Icescape Iceland No.19, 2013 Luminous Icescape Alaska No.2, 2013 © Andrea Hamilton

 One of nature’s primordial colours, aquamarine was used repeatedly in the drawings of the Swiss artist, thinker and healer Emma Kunz, fine geometric abstractions softened with gentle washes of aquamarine.
-Until 19 May you can discover her Visionary Drawings at the Serpentine Gallery, the same venue that curated the first major survey of Hilma af Klint.
+From April-May 2019 her Visionary Drawings were on show at the Serpentine Gallery, the same venue that curated the first major survey of Hilma af Klint.
 Kunz’s ‘energy-field’ drawings are an extraordinary intermapping of the micro and macro forms she observed in nature, portraying the connection between all things.
 They vibrate with subtle harmonies of colour and form and follow a mystical logic.
-Like Klint, Kunz felt her works would not be understood for a long time, and they prefigure the quantum leap science has recently taken.
-They are interpretations of something sensed – and rather wonderfully she was correctly, visually at least: they echo String Theory.
+Like Klint, Kunz felt her works would not be understood for a long time, and was correct: they prefigure the quantum leap science has recently taken.
+They are interpretations of something sensed – and rather wonderfully she was correct, visually at least: they echo String Theory.

 Ohne Titel, Emma Kunz.
 Drawing No. 020, Emma Kunz.
 Work No. 012, Emma Kunz.